CutmanMike/bot-balancer/README.md

 # Bot Balancer
 Bot Balancer is a mod that adds bots to Zandronum servers, then removes them as human players arrive.

 The purpose of this mod is to give players something to do while waiting for human players to arrive in their server, removing the bots when they are no longer needed.
-It also has a second function, which tries to prevent bot only LMS matches from soft locking.
+It also has a second function, which tries to prevent bot only LMS matches from soft locking by teleporting bots near eachother when no human players remain.

 ## Server Config
 ### botbalancer_botcount